jamesturk/spatula/docs/quickstart.rst

   1: EmployeeDetail(input={'first': 'John', 'last': 'Barnett', 'position': 'Scheduling'} source=https://yoyodyne-propulsion.herokuapp.com/staff)
   2: EmployeeDetail(input={'first': 'John', 'last': 'Bigbooté', 'position': 'Executive Vice President'} source=https:/yoyodyne-propulsion.herokuapp.com/staff/2)
   ...
-  44: EmployeeDetail(input={'first': 'John', 'last': 'Wright', 'position': 'Orbital Mechanics Supervisor'} source=https:/yoyodyne-propulsion.herokuapp.com/staff/100)
-  45: EmployeeDetail(input={'first': 'John', 'last': 'Ya Ya', 'position': 'Computer Design Specialist'} source=https://yoyodyne-propulsion.herokuapp.com/staff/101)
+  10: EmployeeDetail(input={'first': 'John', 'last': 'Fish', 'position': 'Marine R&D'} source=https:/yoyodyne-propulsion.herokuapp.com/staff/20)

 By default, ``spatula test`` just shows the result of the page you're working on, but you can see that it is now returning page objects with the data and a ``source`` set.